Admitting now

 Structured therapy phase

-Once medically stable, patients enter the main therapy phase: daily individual counselling, group therapy sessions, the 12-step framework, cognitive behavioural work targeting triggers and cravings, and motivational interviewing to strengthen commitment to recovery.
+Once clinically stable, patients enter the main therapy phase: daily individual counselling, group therapy sessions, the 12-step framework, cognitive behavioural work targeting triggers and cravings, and motivational interviewing to strengthen commitment to recovery.
 Art therapy, yoga, and meditation support the physical and psychological stabilisation.

 4. 04